LonglongaaaGo/longlongaaago.github.io/_publications/EXE-GAN.md

 ![results](https://longlongaaago.github.io/images/publications/exe_celeba_diverse.png)
 <b> Brief description:</b>
-<div style="text-align: justify"> Facial image inpainting is a task of filling visually realistic and semantically meaningful contents for missing or masked pixels in a face image.
-Although existing methods have made significant progress in achieving high visual quality, the controllable diversity of facial image inpainting remains an open problem in this field.
-This paper introduces EXE-GAN, a novel diverse and interactive facial inpainting framework, which can not only preserve the high-quality visual effect of the whole image but also complete the face image with exemplar-like facial attributes.
-The proposed facial inpainting is achieved based on generative adversarial networks by leveraging the global style of input image, the stochastic style, and the exemplar style of exemplar image.
-A novel attribute similarity metric is introduced to encourage networks to learn the style of facial attributes from the exemplar in a self-supervised way.
-To guarantee the natural transition across the boundary of inpainted regions, a novel spatial variant gradient backpropagation technique is designed to adjust the loss gradients based on the spatial location.
-A variety of experimental results and comparisons on public CelebA-HQ and FFHQ datasets are presented to demonstrate the superiority of the proposed method in terms of both the quality and diversity in facial inpainting. </div>
+<div style="text-align: justify"> We present EXE-GAN, a novel exemplar-guided facial inpainting framework using generative adversarial networks.
+Our approach can not only preserve the quality of the input facial image but also complete the image with exemplar-like facial attributes.
+We achieve this by simultaneously leveraging the global style of the input image, the stochastic style generated from the random latent code, and the exemplar style of exemplar image.
+We introduce a novel attribute similarity metric to encourage networks to learn the style of facial attributes from the exemplar in a self-supervised way.
+To guarantee the natural transition across the boundaries of inpainted regions, we introduce a novel spatial variant gradient backpropagation technique to adjust the loss gradients based on the spatial location.
+Extensive evaluations and practical applications on public CelebA-HQ and FFHQ datasets validate the superiority of EXE-GAN in terms of the visual quality in facial inpainting. </div>

 [[Homepage]](https://longlongaaago.github.io/EXE-GAN/)